 All that’s needed to create a multi-repository Burndown Chart is to connect the repositories you want to track in a Workspace and make sure the same Milestone, with the exact same name and end date, exists across those repositories.

-Why estimates are needed to build the Burndown Chart
+Why estimates are needed to create the Burndown Chart

-To build a Burndown Chart, the Milestone needs:
+To create a Burndown Chart, the Milestone needs:

 - A start and end date